ShawnROGrady/SortedDoubleLinkedList/README.md

     * SortedDoubleLinkedList.js which is not actually used, but can be easily copy/pasted to the console for testing

 This program is intended for personal education, and I plan on updating it as I learn more

+I have been testing this program in **Google Chrome(Version 63.0.3239.84)** using a local testing server.
+Local server was set up using Python's SimpleHTTPServer module.
+This program makes use of module features added in ES6, so it may not run in older browsers.